 As an example, consider three debts:

-Using the debt avalanche method, I would prioritize Debt A due to its higher interest rate.
-I’d make monthly minimum payments on Debts B and C (£350 total) and allocate the remaining funds (£150) towards Debt A until it is fully paid off.
-Subsequently, the funds previously directed to Debt A would be redirected to Debt B, expediting its repayment, and so forth.
+Applying the debt avalanche method, you would prioritize Debts A and B equally, as they now share the same interest rate.
+You’d make monthly minimum payments on Debts A, B, and C (£450 total) and allocate any remaining funds towards either Debt A or B until one is fully paid off.
+Subsequently, the funds previously directed to the paid-off debt would be redirected to the remaining debts, expediting their repayment.

 Pros and Cons of the Debt Avalanche Method